 In what ways is Jesus Immanuel to you?

 Father God, thank You for the gift of Your Son, our Immanuel.
 Help me to share Your Son’s life story with others.
 In the holy name of Jesus, amen.

-Copyright: 2021: Immanuel, God With Us: Evelyn Mason Wells: All Rights Reserved
+Copyright: 2021: Immanuel, God with Us: Evelyn Mason Wells: All Rights Reserved